Need Website Translation? Learn How to Optimize the Process!

 You have been planning to expand to the new market or already opened a representative office in another country.
 Now you need to translate your website into a foreign language.

-In other words, you need to make a bilingual website for your foreign audience so that your new customers can use your product or service in their native language.
+In other words, you need to make a bilingual or multilingual website for your foreign audience so that your new customers can use your product or service in their native language.

 What should you do next?